BenWolfaardt/Tuts-Web_Dev-Go_backend/README.md

 # Run The Code

-Run the below commands to correctly configure your `go.mod` and `go.sun` files and run the frontend of your website on your `Go` backend at http://localhost:8080/
+Run the below commands to correctly configure your `go.mod` and `go.sum` files and run the frontend of your website on your `Go` backend at http://localhost:8080/

 ```sh
   ./start.sh